 Zinc phosphide pellets may still release phosphine 5 weeks after being placed on damp soils, although the amount released depends on the formulation of the pellets.

 Zinc phosphide can break down to phosphoric acid or phosphine in highly acidic conditions.
 No information was found on zinc phosphide and groundwater.

 Zinc phosphide is very toxic to birds, fish, and other wildlife if it is eaten.
 Pellets or grain containing zinc phosphide may attract birds in particular.
 All baits should be placed so they are out of reach of any pets, children, or non-target wildlife.

-For more detailed information see the Zinc Phosphide/Phosphine Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about zinc phosphide/phosphine please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.